IBM/FfDL/README.md

   Once installed, use the command `make minikube` to start Minikube and set up local network routes.
 Alternatively, use the Vagrant based setup to automatically install a local Kubernetes cluster.

-* The minimum recommended capacity for FfDL should be hould be 4GB Memory and 2 CPUs.
+* The minimum recommended capacity for FfDL is 4GB Memory and 2 CPUs.

 ## Steps
 1. [Quick Start](#1-quick-start)